A new era of tax sovereignty: GWE and tribal corporation tax exemption rules

 Tax status of tribally chartered corporate entities

-Another key finalized regulation resolves an issue challenging tribal economic development for over three decades: the federal tax status of corporate entities wholly owned and chartered by tribal governments.
+Another key regulation resolves an issue that has challenged tribal economic development for over three decades: The federal tax status of corporate entities wholly owned and chartered by tribal governments.

-The final rule confirms that entities wholly owned by one or more tribal governments and chartered or organized under the laws of the owning tribe(s) will not be recognized as separate entities for federal tax purposes.
-Instead, they will share the tax status of the tribal government itself.
+Entities wholly owned by one or more tribal governments and chartered or organized under the laws of the owning tribe(s) are not recognized as separate entities for federal tax purposes.
+Instead, they share the tax status of the tribal government itself.

-- Exemption from federal income tax: Since tribal governments are not subject to federal income tax, the final rule confirms that these wholly owned, tribally chartered entities are also exempt from federal income tax.
+- Exemption from federal income tax: Since tribal governments are not subject to federal income tax, wholly owned, tribally chartered entities are also exempt from federal income tax.

-- Parity and economic growth: The rule establishes parity between tribally chartered entities and federally chartered tribal corporations which were already recognized as tax-exempt.
+- Parity and economic growth: 2025 rule updates established parity between tribally chartered entities and federally chartered tribal corporations, which were already recognized as tax-exempt.
 Removing decades of tax uncertainty makes it easier for tribes to attract investment, grow their economies and generate the governmental revenue necessary to fund essential tribal services.

 - Income tax refunds: Tribes can choose to apply the final regulations retroactively and seek income tax refunds for tax years that precede the final regulations’ date of publication.
 To apply, tribes need to file Form 1120-X, Amended U.S. Corporation Income Tax Return, for tax years for which the applicable period of limitations is open.